Product Description

 Resources

-Rev. Katie attended Montessori school through eighth grade and is the mother of a Montessori child.
-She was the first person in the United States to earn the AMI Practitioner Certificate in Montessori for Dementia and Aging.
+Rev. Katie has been a dementia care specialist for 14 years and was the first person in the United States to earn the AMI Practitioner Certificate in Montessori for Dementia and Aging.
 Together with Jennifer Brush, she is the co-author of Creative Connections in Dementia Care: Engaging Activities to Enhance Communication (Health Professions Press, 2015).

 Understanding the particular needs of healthcare organizations and families engaged in dementia care she brings more than 20 years of experience as both a leading researcher and direct-care coach in this complex field.
 She is a nationally recognized speech-language pathologist known for her work in the areas of memory and environmental interventions for people with dementia.
 She has served as the principal investigator on applied research grants that examined issues pertaining to HIV/AIDS dementia, hearing impairment, dining, swallowing disorders, and the long-term care environment.
 Ms. Brush has served as Chair of the Professional Development Committee of the American Speech-Language Hearing Association Gerontology Special Interest Division and on the Editorial Review Board of SpeechPathology.com.